If you are a CTA rider looking for general transit information, please visit the official CTA website.

 Run numbers are assigned based on earliest finish, and in cases of interlining, based on the route the run spends most of its time operating.
 Extra routes for schools or special events are often assigned in order of report time, rather than finish time.

-Visit the garages section for a full list of assigned routes and their associated run numbers.
+Visit the garages section for the latest available list of bus route run numbers.

-All CTA buses use either flip-dot or LED head signs.
+All CTA buses use either flip-dot or LED signs for displaying route and destination information.

 6400-series Nova buses #6400 thru #6708 use LED-backlit flip-dots.
-Backlit flip-dots improve upon the original flip-dot technology, as they are illuminated by LEDs behind each mechanical dot.
+Backlit flip-dots improve upon the original flip-dot technology from the 1990s, as they are illuminated by LEDs behind each mechanical dot.
 Historically, flip-dot signs received illumination only by a florescent bulb.
 Visit Wikipedia for more information on flip-dot display technology.

 6400-series Nova buses #6709 thru #6883 were the first CTA buses to use amber LED destination signs.
-Unlike the older flip-dot technology, LED signs allow for maximum visibility at night and are less prone to mechanical issues.
+LED signs allow for maximum visibility at night and are less prone to mechanical issues.
 LED signs became standard on all CTA buses following the 6400-series.
-The 6000-series Flixble Metro buses received LED signs during their mid-life rehabilitation.

-Destination signs are controlled using an internal LCD control panel from Clever Devices.
-The destination sign is set automatically when the driver enters his or her run number.
-The Clever Devices software determines the proper destination sign.
+Destination signs are controlled by the Clever Devices’ Intelligent Vehicle Network.
+The destination sign is set automatically when the driver enters his or her run number into a control panel.
 When the bus reaches its terminal, the destination sign automatically changes to reflect the next trip.

 In 2002, the CTA began installing an automated voice annunciation system (AVAS) from Clever Devices on all buses.
 This system automatically makes next-stop and external route identification announcements.
-Whenever the bus doors open, a sound clip announcing the bus route and destination is played through an external speaker (eg. “Route 29 State to Navy Pier”).
+Whenever the bus doors open, the route name and desintation is announced through an external speaker (eg. “Route 29 State to Navy Pier”).
 Inside the bus, next-stop information is communicated both audibly and visually.
-Approximately one block before a stop, the name of the stop is played through the bus’ public address system.
-The stop name is also displayed on a LED sign located at the front of the bus.
-In addition to showing the next stop, the LED sign also displays the current time and date along with the “Stop Requested” notice.
-The system also plays public service announcements at every quarter hour.
+Approximately one block before a stop, the name of the stop is announced through the bus’ public address system.
+The stop name is also displayed on electronic signs inside the bus.
+In addition to showing the next stop, the signs also display the current time and date along with the “Stop Requested” notice.
+The system also plays public service announcements at varying intervals.

 The announcement system works using both global positioning (satellite-based) and logical positioning (distance-based) systems to determine the location of a bus and make the appropriate next-stop announcement.

 Bus Tracker is powered by Clever Devices’ BusTime technology.
 The system harnesses global positioning satellite technology previously installed on buses as part of the automated voice annunciation system.
-Wireless data modems that make use of the Sprint cellular network are installed on buses to transmit location data to servers in real time.
+Wireless cellular data modems are installed on buses to transmit location data to servers in real time.
 Allowing customers to track bus locations is only one benefit of the technology, as field supervisors are also able to use the data to reduce bus delays and bunching.

 You can monitor the activities of the CTA on the following radio frequencies: